cristianradu/rainbow/README.md

 Rainbow
 =======

 Rainbow is a CSS library for pretty, colorful buttons.
-It comes with sources written in both Sass and LESS for easy customization.
+It comes with sources written in Sass for easy customization.
 No dependencies on any other third party library.

 To see the buttons, open example.html in your browser or check out [the demo page](http://projects.cristianradu.com/rainbow/).